stamp-cmd/OBJ-Reconstructor/README.md

 # V2Reconstructor

-Extract (most of) model data from [Prototracer](https://github.com/coelacant1/ProtoTracer)'s Object3D files (file.h) to .obj file.
+Extract (most of) model data from [Prototracer](https://github.com/coelacant1/ProtoTracer)'s Object3D files (.h file) to .obj file.

-The file will not be the same as the original obj file (unless it is really simple).
+The output file will not be the same as the original obj file (unless it is really simple).

 ## Sample

-Sample contains file from [ProtoTracerOBJConverter](https://github.com/coelacant1/ProtoTracerOBJConverter)
+Sample model is from [ProtoTracerOBJConverter](https://github.com/coelacant1/ProtoTracerOBJConverter)

 ## Usage